kohnmart/website/content/projects/snippets.md

 #### Create a Post

 Click on "Add Post" to submit a new post.
 There is a fixed structure for the creation.
 First, you choose one of the available languages.
 Then add a title and the code snippet.
 We made sure that line breaks in the code are retained.
-Optionally, you can add tags in the "category" to find the posts with the same tag via search.
+Optionally, you can add tags in "category" to find the posts with the same tag via search.
-The contribution can be deleted at any time. <br />
+The contribution can be deleted at any time.
 An example post can be seen below.

 <image-loader height="medium_wide" image="dev/snippets/first"></image-loader>